 Leveraging Process Modeling for Data Integration

 Process modeling is a means of representing the interrelated processes of a system at any level of detail, using specific types of diagrams that show the flow of data through a series of processes.
 Process modeling techniques are used to represent specific processes graphically for clearer understanding, communication, and refinement between the stakeholders that design and develop system processes.

 Process modeling unlike data modeling has several different types of process models based on the different types of process interactions.
 These different model types include process dependency diagrams, structure hierarchy charts, and data flow diagrams.
 Data flow diagramming, which is one of the best known of these process model types, is further refined into several different types of data flow diagrams, such as context diagrams, Level 0 and Level 1 diagrams and “leaf-level” diagrams that represent different levels and types of process and data flow.

 By leveraging the concepts of different levels and types of process modeling, we have developed a processing modeling approach for data integration processes, which is as follows:

 Data integration modeling is a process modeling technique that is focused on engineering data integration processes into a common data integration architecture.

 Data integration modeling is a technique that takes into account the types of models needed based on the types of architectural requirements for data integration and the types of models needed based on the Systems Development Life Cycle (SDLC).

-Modeling to the Data
+Modeling to the Data Integration Architecture

 The types of process models or data integration models are dependent on the types of processing needed in the data integration reference architecture.
 By using the reference architecture as a framework, we are able to create specific process model types for the discrete data integration processes and landing zones, as demonstrated in Figure 3.2.